 If both parents have the same mutation, the chances of negative/positive results are amplified.
 If both parents have a bad mutation, there's almost no chance the foal will escape the impacts of it.
 If both parents have a good mutation, it will almost certainly receive bonuses to stats.
 On the flip side, if both parents have different mutations, the effect of both is nullified.

 You can test for mutations via the genetics page if a horse is pensioned or has at least 10 foals on the ground.
-The price varies based on gender.
+The price varies based on sex.
 However, there is no way to prevent them from happening or guarantee they happen.
 There is no way to fix them.
 Horses who have a mutation are not more likely to pass on the mutation.